abpio/abp-commercial-docs/en/ui/angular/password-complexity-indicator-component.md

     width: number
   })
   ```
-- Use this object to modify `password complexity bar`
+- Use this object to modify the `password complexity bar`
   - ***bgColor:*** decides the color of the bar.
   - ***text:*** explains the meaning of the bar to the user.
   - ***width:*** decides how full the bar will be.